eddast/T-427-WEPO/Assignment III/README.md

 The user list is also updated in real time when user enters a room, meaning that the user list any user in a chatroom sees is always the current user list of a chatroom.

 ### The Lobby: The Chatroom Component
-The chatroom is perhaps the most complex part of the lobby, containing the lobby page's most important functionality and logic.
+The chatroom is perhaps the most complex part of the Lobby page, containing the it's most important functionality and logic.
 The chatroom essentially displays information on user's joined chatroom, it's message history and list of all users joined to that room.

 #### Sending, Viewing and Recieving of Messages in Chatroom
 All messages that are sent and recieved are done so in real time.
 Therefore the message history displayed each time in a chatroom is always the current state of the message history of that chatroom.
 Once user joins a chatroom, the chatroom's entire message history is displayed, whether user was joined to that chatroom at the time the message was sent or not.
 The message history displayed is scrollable, and when user sends a message it automatically scrolls down to it.
 User can always send to a chatroom he or she is joined to by inputting message in a text box and clicking the 'send' button to the right of it.
 Immediately messages are shown to the sender and recievers.
 ChitChat makes a distiction between whether messages are from the current user (myself) in which case messages are displayed to the right of the chatroom and are yellow, or other users in which case messages are displayed to the left of the chatroom and are purple.
 Below is an example of when a users sends a message to a chatroom: